Gainesville Child Support Lawyer

 Will I Pay or Receive Spousal Support?

-In a divorce, spousal support (traditionally known as alimony) may be ordered by a court if it determines that one party needs it and other party has the means to pay.
+In a divorce, spousal support (or alimony) may be ordered if the court determines that one party needs it and the other party has the means to pay.
 This determination is based on the two spouses’ incomes and potential incomes, the length of the marriage and other factors.

-Our firm can help you understand your rights and potential obligations with regard to spousal support, which may take the form of:
+Our firm can help you understand your rights and potential obligations with regard to spousal support.
+This may take the form of:

 - Temporary spousal support, which involves alimony paid during divorce proceedings

 - Bridge-the-gap support, usually a small amount of money intended to help one spouse with a transition such as a move from a house to an apartment

 - Rehabilitative alimony, which may provide money for a former spouse to go back to school, for example

 - Lump sum alimony, which involves a one-time payment